-The Commission has also announced that it is minded to recommend that Cornwall Council should have 87 councillors in the future.
+The Commission also announced that it was minded to recommend that Cornwall Council should have 87 councillors in the future.

 For more information, read our:

-You may find the electoral figures useful when thinking about division arrangements.
+You may have found the electoral figures useful when thinking about division arrangements.

 To view the existing division arrangements, visit our consultation area.
-You can search by area, postcode or have your say.
+You can search by area or postcode.
 Alternatively, a non-interactive image of the current division boundaries is also available.

 Guidance is available on our Guidance Page.
 You may also wish to read our document Electoral Reviews: Technical Guidance, which contains detailed guidance on the review process and information on the legislation reviews are carried out under.